AugustineTheCreator/ToDoList/README.md

 # ToDoList

- A to-do-list app with user authentication using Django.
+A to-do-list app with User Registration, Login, Search and full Create, Read, Update and DELETE functionality.
+USING DJANGO